bmilcs/linux/GITHUB.md

 		#### non-ssh login (untested)
 		#### git remote add origin https://github.com/bmilcs/new_repo

-### VISUAL STUDIO CODE SUMMARY
+### VISUAL STUDIO CODE CONFIGURATION

-with these settings, you can commit & push any changes to github with a single key combo. for example, i revise a script and follow this workflow:
+with these tweaks, you can commit & push any changes to github with a single key combo. for example, i revise a script and follow this workflow:

 hotkey | description
 ---:|:---